 The Master of Science program in health policy requires 48 s.h. of graduate credit.
-Students learn how to quickly identify, evaluate, and formulate policies, and conduct quantitative and qualitative health policy research.
+Students must maintain a cumulative g.p.a. of at least 3.00 to earn the degree.
+They learn how to quickly identify, evaluate, and formulate policies, and conduct quantitative and qualitative health policy research.
 These skills are developed through a combination of course work and applied learning opportunities, including special lectures and conferences.

 The M.S. with a major in health policy requires the following course work.

 |HMP:5410||Health Economics I||3|

 |HMP:6750||Seminar in Health Policy||3|

 |BIOS:5120||Regression Modeling and ANOVA in the Health Sciences||3|

 |CPH:6100||Essentials of Public Health||2|

 |CPH:7270||Principles of Scholarly Integrity: Public Health (taken twice.; once for 0 s.h. and once for 1 s.h.)||1|